C4B-Solutions-Lab/SoftwareDevelopment-T-SQL-2/README.md

  - no opening anything in SSMS any more
  - just 6 clicks and SQL scripts are installed into database
  - tested against LOCAL COMPUTER running SQL Server (2008 - 2014)
-# Limitations regarding WPF installer:
+ - Limitations regarding WPF installer:
    - if you f.e. install JSON2SQL (Install button), then SQL2JSON you have to reinstall (Reinstall button) and vice versa due to sharing some common functions.
- - this limitation will be fixed soon.
+    - this limitation fix is postponed.
 #
 # This algorithm:
   - can be downloaded free of charge and be distributed,